TeamSkraft/Gemeria/README.md

   The moon sword does about 100 attack damage, but only has the durability of a wooden sword.

   4 new food items are added.
-Those are bagutte crafted with 3 breads kept horizontally in the crafting table, Cheese which can be obtained by smelting milk bucket however not eatable, cheese slices which can be crafted by keeping a cheese in the crafting bench and last is cheese burger which can be crafted with 2 bread and 1 cheese.
+Those are baguette crafted with 3 breads kept horizontally in the crafting table, Cheese which can be obtained by smelting milk bucket however not eatable, cheese slices which can be crafted by keeping a cheese in the crafting bench and last is cheese burger which can be crafted with 2 bread and 1 cheese.

   Bats now drop bat meat which can be smelted in normal furnace only and gives you cooked bat meat